nickeax/simple-framework/README.md

 # Simple Framework

-Simple Framework is an excercise in learning about DOM manipulation based on different data structures and algorithms.
+Simple Framework is an excercise designed to help beginners learn about DOM manipulation based on different data structures and algorithms.
 The source code is written in *Typescript* and will be capable of the following:
-  - Parse an HTML DOM structure
+  - Recursively parse an HTML DOM structure
   - Check for custom attributes that describe element relationships and monitor element interactions
-  - Use a
+  - Use a Hash Table to index interaction logic relating to UI Elements
+  - Learn how to program to interfaces rather than to implementations (for scalablity, maintainablity and reusablity)

 ## Tech *(what you'll learn)*
  - How to parse an HTML document and record various details via a Hash Table